 My work on adolescent decision-making examines the ways in which core psychological processes that affect judgment, decision-making, and risk-taking develop between the years of 10 and 30.
 I am especially interested in the implications of this research for legal and social policies affecting teenagers and young adults, particularly in the context of criminal law.

 Parenting Across Cultures.
 In many of the same countries in which we are studying age differences in decision-making, the same team of researchers is continuing a longitudinal study of children and their parents, begun when the children were 8 years old, to examine how various disciplinary practices affect children’s development, risky behavior, aggression, and decision-making.
-We have completed the collection of data up through age 10 and are currently in the field collecting the next wave.
-We have funding from NICHD to continue this research through age 17.
+We have completed the collection of data up through age 12 and are currently in the field collecting the next wave.
+We have funding from NICHD to continue this research through the end of adolescence.

 Crossroads: Formal vs. Informal Processing in the Juvenile Justice System.
 In a collaboration with Elizabeth Cauffman, at the University of California, Irvine and Paul Frick, at the University of New Orleans, we are studying how diversion from formal processing by the justice system affects the subsequent behavior and development of first-time juvenile offenders.
 We are following samples of offenders for three years in Philadelphia, Santa Ana, and New Orleans (Jefferson Parish) who have committed similar offenses, but who have either been formally processed in court or diverted into a more informal arrangement, to study whether diversion leads to fewer disruptions in development and less recidivism.
-This project is funded by the MacArthur Foundation and the Office of Juvenile Justice and Delinquency Prevention.
+This project has been funded by the MacArthur Foundation, the William T. Grant Foundation, and the Office of Juvenile Justice and Delinquency Prevention.